ChrisPuzzo/Llama-2-7b-Privacy-Policies/docs/PROPOSAL.md

 5. _Load the pre-trained model (Llama 2)_
 6. _Tokenization_
 7. _Test the model with zero shot inferencing_
-8. _Pre-process our dataset (tbd once selected)_
+8. _Pre-process our dataset (TBD)_
 9. _Prepare the model for QLoRA_
 10. _Setup PEFT for fine-tuning_
 11. _Train the PEFT adapter_
 12. _Evaluate the model qualitatively (human)_
 13. _Evaluate the model quantitatively (investigate ROUGE metric)_

-The LLM we're using is available from Meta in various parameter sizes at:
+The LLM we're using is available from Meta Platforms, Inc. in various parameter sizes at:
 [https://llama.meta.com/llama2/](https://llama.meta.com/llama2/)

 We expect that we may need to use the following libraries:

 - **Bitsandbytes** to load the model efficiently
 - **peft:** for efficient fine-tuning.
-- **datasets:** a Hugging Face library for accessing datasets
+- **datasets:** a Hugging Face library for accessing datasets obtained from that site
 - **einops:** for tensor operations.

-#### V. Risks
+#### V. Risks (cjackson/cpuzzo)

 **Algorithmic discrimination**
  The base LLM that we've selected (Llama2) most likely contains biases regardless of how careful the creators, Meta Corporation, have been to try to mitigate them.
-Also, we're using an additional dataset when fine-tuning and there is the potential for introducing new biases or amplifying existing biases in the model.
+Also, we're introducing another dataset when fine-tuning and there is the potential for introducing new biases or amplifying existing biases in the model.
 These biases could be further propagated or even magnified in the fine-tuned model, leading to bad output (discriminatory, or inappropriate).

 In order to avoid this our best bet would be to source our data from multiple different sources and carefully look it over before using it.
 This way we can at least avoid adding any bias to the system.